 The Half Dome cables are put up each spring and taken down each fall, typically from the Friday before Memorial Day through the Tuesday after Columbus Day.
 These dates are conditions dependent and may vary from year to year.

-You must have a permit to ascend the subdome steps and Half Dome cables.
-Permits are available by two lottery processes.
+You must have a permit to ascend the subdome steps or Half Dome cables.
+Day hike permits (valid from 12:00 AM midnight to 11:59 PM) are available by two lottery processes.
 The preseason lottery application occurs throughout March, with results announced mid-April.
-A smaller number of permits are available every day the cables are up, via a two day in advance daily lottery.
+A smaller number of day hike permits are available every day the cables are up, via a two day in advance daily lottery.

 Permits are required 24 hours a day, seven days per week to ascend the subdome or Half Dome cables.
 Ascending the subdome or Half Dome cables without a permit is a violation of 36 CFR 1.6 (engaging in a permitted activity without a permit) and is punishable by a fine of up to $5,000 and/or six months in jail.